Tan Wu Meng: Political career

 From 2006 to 2009, Tan served with the North West Community Development Council as a Councillor and Vice-Chair of the Youth Works Sub-Committee.
 He was a member of the Senja-Cashew Youth Executive Committee 2007 to 2011 and also sat on the Senja-Cashew Citizens' Consultative Committee from 2010 to 2013.

 In 2008, at the age of 33, Tan was elected the Organising Secretary of the PAP's youth wing, the Young PAP.
 He was the first person to hold the role of elected Young PAP Organising Secretary after it was created and served in the role until 2010.

 During the 2015 general election, Tan was a member of the People's Action Party (PAP) team contesting in Jurong GRC.
 Tan was elected to Parliament when the five-member PAP team in Jurong GRC defeated the SingFirst team by 95,080 votes (79.3%) to 24,848 (20.7%).

 Tan served as a backbencher in Parliament until May 2018 when he was appointed as a Senior Parliamentary Secretary to the Ministry of Foreign Affairs and Ministry of Trade and Industry.

-Tan is a member of the PAP team defending Jurong GRC in the 2020 general election.
-He was then appointed chairperson of the Health Government Parliamentary Committee (GPC) in the 14th Parliament.
+Tan was re-elected as an MP for Jurong GRC at the 2020 general election.
+Following the election, it was announced that Tan would be standing down from the role of Parliamentary Secretary and would continue to serve in Parliament as a backbencher.
+He was then appointed Chair of the Government Parliamentary Committee (GPC) for Health in the 14th Parliament.

+During the 2025 election, Tan stood down from politics and did not contest the election.

 Personal life

-Tan is married to an infectious diseases doctor and has two daughters.
+Tan's wife is an infectious diseases doctor.
+The couple have two daughters, born in 2011 and 2017.